Video Production Process

 We’ve made you this quick video to explain the video production process.
-If this is the first time you’ll be commissioning a video, or the first time you’ve worked with Dream Engine, by the time you’ve watched this videos you’ll know exactly what to expect for your project.
+If this is the first time you’ll be commissioning a video, or the first time you’ve worked with our Melbourne video production company, by the time you’ve watched this videos you’ll know exactly what to expect for your project.

 It’s important to understand that Dream Engine is a full-service video production company.
 We work with you from the initial idea right through to getting your video seen.

 Making your video involves 3 phases: Pre-production, Production and Post Production.

 Pre-production involves all of the steps we take before we actually film your video.
 We start with Concept Development, or identifying the type of video we’ll be creating for you.We work out the Concept is by analysing your goals, and the needs of your audience.
 What is the most important challenge that your target market is facing?
 What style of video will they best resonate with?
 And what will drive them to take action?